1960 Nebraska lieutenant gubernatorial election

 The 1960 Nebraska lieutenant gubernatorial election was held on November 8, 1960.
 Prior to the election, on September 9, 1960, Nebraska Governor Ralph G. Brooks died while in office.
-This caused then Nebraska Lieutenant Governor Dwight W. Burney to become Governor of Nebraska two months before the election in which he was running for reelection as lieutenant governor.
-Thus, the 1960 lieutenant governor election featured incumbent Nebraska Governor Dwight W. Burney, a Republican, defeating Democratic nominee Norman A. Otto, who was chosen by the Nebraska Democratic Party to replace Edward A. Dosek, who had won the Democratic primaries but had withdrawn from the race.
+This caused then Nebraska Lieutenant Governor Dwight Burney to become Governor of Nebraska two months before the election in which he was running for reelection as lieutenant governor.
+Thus, the 1960 lieutenant governor election featured incumbent Nebraska Governor Dwight Burney, a Republican, defeating Democratic nominee Norman A. Otto, who was chosen by the Nebraska Democratic Party to replace Edward A. Dosek, who had won the Democratic primaries but had withdrawn from the race.